vectorlang/vector/docs/proposal.md

 ## Language Features

 * basic type inference for assignments
-* parallel for (“kernel for” or `kfor`) loops: generate a kernel (or multiple kernels) to run on the GPU on lots of data
+* parallel for ("kernel for" or `kfor`) loops: generate a kernel (or multiple kernels) to run on the GPU on lots of data
 * map/reduce: syntactic sugar built on top of `kfor` (because these generate kernels, we need to implement them as primitives)
 * first-class functions (sort of): we can only implement these at compile-time (unless we compile kernels dynamically)
 * anonymous functions